mateahoward/letters/README.md

 4. View the letter
 5. Copy the URL and share with your loved one

-The letters you write are not saved in any database, the message and the recipeint data is encrypted and saved into the URL instead. </br>
+The letters you write are not saved in any database, the message and the recipeint data is encrypted and saved into the URL instead.
-This makes it safer to share anything you wanted to share with your Valentine.
+This makes it safer to share anything you wanted to share with your Valentine, without anyone else viewing the contents.

 ------------------------------------